JulianRave/Multi-Thread---Python-example/README.md

-# Multi - Thread Examples
+# Multi - Thread Example

-In this repository, I added some multithread examples developed in python.
+In this repository, I added a multithread example developed in python.